-Spend a month studying in London - one of the most diverse and cosmopolitan cities on earth.
-CCSA’s four-week program enables you to experience the great city while earning 3 or 6 hours of credit.
-You will reside in en-suite accommodation at Moonraker Point in the exciting Southwark area of London, while studying with faculty and students from other CCSA member schools at the University of London King’s College Waterloo Campus.
+Make London your home.
+CCSA’s four-week program enables you to experience the great city while earning 3 or 6 hours of credit along with faculty and students from other CCSA member schools at the University of London King’s College Waterloo Campus.
 Beyond the classroom and field trips, the schedule will enable you to explore the world outside of London on weekends.

 roundtrip ground transportation between airport and the accommodation site.

 CCSA faculty and staff to guide you through the immigration and customs process.

 * All prices are estimates based on summer 2019 costs.
 Final pricing will be published on the CCSA website by May 2020.

 If you wish to make independent travel arrangements and depart from a city not listed or travel outside the program dates please choose INDEPENDENT TRAVEL from the selection below.
 You will book your own flights and arrange your own transportation to/from the airport and the accommodation site of the program.
 This is a great option for going early, staying late, or using airline miles to purchase tickets.
 We highly recommend participants not fly standby for these programs as a late arrival may negatively impact your grade.

 Important Note for Independent Travelers: Please be aware that your check-in date may be up to 24 hours AFTER the program start date (program dates include travel time).
 Check the CCSA website at https://ccsa.cc/departures for your scheduled date/time check-in.